Search

 Marine magnesium, extracted from seawater, is often a mixture of inorganic salts such as oxide or hydroxide, with low bioavailability and digestive problems.

-Which magnesium is most effective ?
+What is the most effective form of magnesium ?

 The search for the most effective magnesium requires an understanding of the bioavailability and specific characteristics of each type.
 Let’s take a look at some particularly effective forms and their benefits.